 Female Supremacism: A Parody

-reason typically used to prop up male supremacism in Christianity can perhaps be better illustrated with parody than academic debate alone.
-So I have endeavored to use the same method they use on scripture to argue for its opposite.
+Arguments typically used to prop up male supremacism in Christianity can perhaps be better illustrated with parody or satire than academic debate alone.
+So I have decided to use the same method many use on scripture to argue for female supremacism.
 Please note that I am not actually arguing in favor of female supremacism, as I believe any kind of supremacism is against the very fiber of the teachings of Jesus.

-Do you see how easy it would be to take the very same kinds of arguments as the male supremacists and make an equal case for female supremacism?
+Do you see how easy it would be to take the very same kinds of arguments as male supremacism and make an equal case for female supremacism?
 And why is it that history has almost no witness to female supremacism?
 Could it be that men really do crave to rule over women, just as God predicted?
-Yet you won’t find any of us egalitarians-- meaning no supremacy at all between believers-- arguing that because men crave rule, then women must restrain them.
+Yet you won’t find any of us egalitarians— meaning no supremacy at all between believers— arguing that because men crave rule, then women must restrain them.
 What I hope to have done here is to illustrate the inherent flaw in the male supremacist approach to scripture.
-They argue from silence, they bow to culture, they selectively apply only those parts that seem to favor their agenda while forbidding such selection to egals.
+It argues from silence, it bows to culture, it selectively applies only those parts that seem to favor its agenda while forbidding such selection to egalitarians.

-The best approach to scripture is one that does not require enough fine print to make a tax code writer jealous.
+The best approach to scripture is one that does not require enough fine print to make a crooked lawyer jealous.
 And as I’ve said before, the proof is in the reaction: if men are only

 serving and not bossing, then they will not fight to keep their